Benchmarking weak randomness in Quantum and Natural Sources: Methods

-We adopt the same bound as in our previous work (see Lemma~1 in Ref.~\cite{HeartSV}).
+\end{lemma} The proof of this lemma and a further justification can be found in \cite{HeartSV}.
+We will use that bound in this work, adjusting it to the manuscript notation, obtaining:

 Consequently, it suffices to consider aggregation functions $\psi_h$ with $h \leq h'$.
 Moreover, since estimates associated with larger history lengths suffer from reduced statistical reliability, aggregation rules should assign greater weight to parameters corresponding to smaller values of $h$.